Last Updated: 29 September 2020

 a Raspberry Pi 2B v1.2, 3B, 3B+ or 4B.
 Older Raspberry Pi models are 32-bit only.

-Using your Windows or Mac desktop, download the latest Raspbian Lite and extract the zip.
+Using your Windows or Mac desktop, go to the downloads page and

 Download Balena Etcher (or your favourite image writing tool)

 Write the unzipped image to a MicroSD card, ideally you'll want one that is 64GB or more, particularly if creating Docker images

 Put the SD card into your Raspberry Pi, power it up and you should end up at a login prompt.
 The default username is 'pi' with password 'raspberry'